The Top 8 Things to do in Montpellier, France

 Address: Place de la Comédie, Montpellier, France

-Wander in the Old town
+Wander Through History in the Old Town

-Arc de Triomphe & Promenade du Peyrou
+Arc de Triomphe & Promenade du Peyrou: A Majestic View of the City

 Chateau d'Eau - Things to do in Montpellier